Fix: “Steam is already running” error

 - Peer 2 Peer Applications

 Try disabling their respective processes to prevent possible conflicts with Steam.
-If the problem move on to the next solution.
+If the problem persists, move on to the next solution.

 In some occasions, Steam files get corrupted or incomplete.
 Most of the time, the problem lies in some malware infections.
 Those things can ruin your life for sure!
 However, once you’ve scanned your PC and the malicious software is out, you should re-update your Steam client.
 To do so, follow these instructions: